Cherreads

 Irritatingly, her face began to flush.
 "I don't know," she shrugged, "I saw you flatten those two guards…"

-"You know The Last Drop?" she managed to blurt out.
-He gave her a glance, pondering her meaning.
 "Like, the bar in the middle of town…" she added.

-"Place with the loud music…?" he asked.
+"Place with the loud music?" he asked.

 "Yeah!" she nodded.
-"Or— on some nights of the week it does..."
+"Or— on like, some nights of the week it does..."

-"Sure…" he shrugged.
+"Sure," he shrugged.

-"Well, uh," she said, "that's where I—"
+"Well, uh," she said, "if you, um— that's where I—"

-When did speaking become this difficult…?!
+Since when did speaking become this difficult…?!

-"—Like, you can find me there usually, I guess… If you wanted to…"
+"—like, you can find me there usually, if you wanted to."

 Unless he was pitying her, he seemed to take well to her meaning, as the corner of his lips curled into a smirk.